Randolph's Leap (band): 2014–present

-2021 Spirit Level

-The band's next studio album was Spirit Level in early 2021, released by Fika Recordings.
-The album was well received with The Scotsman giving it four stars and Is This Music saying that it is the best attempt yet at capturing the full band sound.

-I Can't Dance To This Music events

-The band also put on a semi-regular mini music festival called I Can't Dance To This Music.
-These are all day music events featuring a mixture of live music, comedy and poetry.
-Past events have been held in Glasgow at the Bowlers Bar, the Glad Cafe, the CCA, Maryhill Community Hall and the Classic Grand.
-The line ups have included the likes of Josie Long, Meursault, BMX Bandits, Withered Hand, Kathryn Joseph, James Yorkston, Kid Canaveral, the Spook School, Ette, Rise Kagona and the Jit Jive Band, the State Broadcasters, Skinny Dipper, Viking Moses, TeenCanteen, ballboy, Chrissy Barnacle, CARBS, Adam Stafford, eagleowl, Prehistoric Friends, Henry & Fleetwood, Spare Snare, Book Group and Life Model.

 Style

 According to FolkRadio.co.uk in 2014, "The band’s slightly ramshackle, whimsical, indie style, together with their Glasgow base, makes comparisons to Belle and Sebastian unavoidable, though, at times there are also hints of Camera Obscura, Polyphonic Spree and The Magnetic Fields.
 It is Ross’s lyrics, which manage to be both humorous and heartbreaking, that sets the band apart from these influences."
 About Ross's songwriting and vocals, The Quietus wrote that "The driving force and linchpin of the group, [Adam Ross] is a songwriter who is both honest and charming, combining the strut and humour of Neil Hannon, the sincerity, vulnerability and softness of Stuart Murdoch and the lyrical wit and musical playfulness of the DIY Daddy, King Creosote himself."